 The good news is you can stop this.
-WhatsApp lets you control what gets saved and what stays in the app.
-In this guide, I will show you how to stop WhatsApp from saving photos on both iPhone and Android.
+WhatsApp lets you choose what gets saved and what stays inside the app.
+This guide shows you how to stop WhatsApp from saving photos automatically on both iPhone and Android.

 Why WhatsApp Saves Photos Automatically